Arvidvdc/testdrivendevelopment/README.md

 * Writing Test with Supertest and Mocha for Expressjs Routes [Writing Test with Supertest and Mocha for Expressjs Routes](https://medium.com/@ehtemam/writing-test-with-supertest-and-mocha-for-expressjs-routes-555d2910d2c2) from [https://medium.com/](https://medium.com/).

 Thank you mr. Ehtemam

+###### Webshop testing
+For this I've used the Whisky Webshop files from the beard-squad.
+See their repository [here](https://github.com/Arvidvdc/whiskywebshop).

+Thanks to Edwin Boersema and Bennie koops